putsolardynamics/mosquitto-mqtt-actor/README.md

-# Python project template
+# Mosquitto mqtt actor

 ## Config
 Using template files provided and changing data to corresponding data you can use repository.

-`train.py` takes one argument of name config which is yaml file which template is placed in templates directory.
+`main.py` takes one argument of name config which is yaml file which template is placed in templates directory.

 ## Using config file
 Copy config file to main directory: